frederic-perez/AmE-dictionary/dictionary.md

 __pit__ _v_ _The special election pits Ed Marley against Gabriel Gomez._
 __pitch__ _To pitch a tent._
 __pitch__ _We recovered the ball in their side of the pitch after pressing well._
+__pith helmet__  The pith helmet is a lightweight cloth-covered helmet made of cork or pith.
+Designed to shade the wearer's head and face from the sun, pith helmets were often worn by European travelers and explorers, in the varying climates found in Africa, southeast Asia, as well as the tropics, but have also been used in many other contexts. _Syn_ safari helmet, sun helmet, topee, sola topee, salacot, topi, cork sun helmet
 __pithy__
 __pittance__
 __pizazz__ :two: An attractive combination of vitality and glamour. :es: dinamismo